 Central Kootenay Region

-about the Region
+about the CENTRAL KOOTENAY

 Nestled among the Monashee, Selkirk and Purcell mountain glaciers spill into the Kootenay and Arrow Lakes in the Central Kootenay.
 Start your day in the Creston Valley, wind your way to the East Shore from Wynndel to Riondel past a glass castle.
 Next hop on the region’s free inland ferry system criss-crossing your way along the shoreline to Ainsworth Hot Springs, Kaslo, North Kootenay Lake and Nelson BC.